A Forgotten Sex Act’s Unlikely Renaissance in the Pandemic

 But in a twist worthy of 2020, glory holes are finding new life in the pandemic, and they have received support from an unlikely corner: public health officials, who have mostly urged people to stay home.
 In several regions, health departments worried about high-risk hookups during the coronavirus have alluded to—or outright recommended—glory holes as a safer venue for casual sex.

 The Canadian B.C.
-Centre for Disease Control, the New York City Department of Health, and others have recommended, in one way or another, the use of glory holes for sex.
+Centre for Disease Control, the New York City Department of Health and Mental Hygiene, and others have recommended, in one way or another, the use of glory holes for sex.
 In New York, the city’s official COVID-19 safer sex bulletin didn’t mention glory holes directly, but it advised residents to “make it a little kinky” and “be creative with sexual positions and physical barriers, like walls.”

 Other men offered similar stories.
-One, James, in his 40s on the East Coast, decided to use glory holes as a means to have sex but manage risk.
+One, James, who is in his 40s and lives on the East Coast, decided to use glory holes as a means to have sex but manage risk.

 The recently renewed interest in glory holes seems to be widespread, at least according to people who run private stations.